1904 United States presidential election: Democratic Party nomination

 After Parker's nomination, Bryan charged that it had been dictated by the trusts and secured by "crooked and indefensible methods."
 Bryan also said that labor had been betrayed in the convention and could look for nothing from the Democratic Party.
 Indeed, Parker was one of the judges on the New York Court of Appeals who declared the eight-hour law unconstitutional.

 Before a vice-presidential candidate could be nominated, Parker sprang into action when he learned that the Democratic platform pointedly omitted reference to the monetary issue.
 To make his position clear, Parker, after his nomination, informed the convention by letter that he supported the gold standard.
 The letter read, "I regard the gold standard as firmly and irrevocably established and shall act accordingly if the action of the convention today shall be ratified by the people.
 As the platform is silent on the subject, my view should be made known to the convention, and if it is proved to be unsatisfactory to the majority, I request you to decline the nomination for me at once, so that another may be nominated before adjournment."

 It was the first time a candidate had made such a move.
 It was an act of daring that might have lost him the nomination and made him an outcast from the party he had served and believed in all his life.

 Former Senator Henry G. Davis from West Virginia was nominated for vice president; at 80, he was the oldest major party candidate ever nominated for national office.
 Davis received the nomination because party leaders believed that as a millionaire mine owner, railroad magnate, and banker, he could be counted on to help finance the campaign.
 Their hopes were unrealized, as Davis did not substantially contribute to the party coffers.

 Parker protested against "the rule of individual caprice," the presidential "usurpation of authority," and the "aggrandizement of personal power."
 But his more positive proposals were so backward-looking, such as his proposal to let state legislatures and the common law develop a remedy for the trust problem, that the New York World characterized the campaign as a struggle of "conservative and constitutional Democracy against radical and arbitrary Republicanism."

 The Democratic platform called for reduction in government expenditures and a congressional investigation of the executive departments "already known to teem with corruption"; condemned monopolies; pledged an end to government contracts with companies violating antitrust laws; opposed imperialism; insisted upon independence for the Philippines; and opposed the protective tariff.
-It favored strict enforcement of the eight-hour work day; construction of a Panama Canal; the direct election of senators; statehood for the Western territories; the extermination of polygamy; reciprocal trade agreements; cuts in the army; and enforcement of the civil service laws.
+It favored strict enforcement of the eight-hour day in labor; construction of a Panama Canal; the direct election of senators; statehood for the Western territories; the extermination of polygamy; reciprocal trade agreements; cuts in the army; and enforcement of the civil service laws.
 It condemned the Roosevelt administration in general as "spasmodic, erratic, sensational, spectacular, and arbitrary."